Uber reaches $148 million settlement over its 2016 data breach, which affected 57 million globally

 “Rather than settling into my new workplace and walking the floor to meet my new colleagues, I spent the day calling various state and federal regulators,” West wrote.

 As part of the settlement, Uber will be required to make changes to its practices and to its corporate culture.
-Uber agreed to undergo regular third-party audits of its security practices, and to set up a program allowing employees to file concerns about ethics violations they may have witnessed while on the job.
+Uber agreed to undergo regular third-party audits of its security practices and to set up a program allowing employees to file concerns about ethics violations they may have witnessed while on the job.
+It also agreed to take precautions to safeguard any Uber data that may be held by third parties, according to New York’s attorney general’s office.

+“This record settlement should send a clear message: we have zero tolerance for those who skirt the law and leave consumer and employee information vulnerable to exploitation,” said New York Attorney General Barbara Underwood.

-This summer, the company hired a former lawyer for Intel as its chief privacy officer and a former general counsel for the National Security Agency as its chief trust and security officer.
+This summer, Uber hired a former lawyer for Intel as its chief privacy officer and a former general counsel for the National Security Agency as its chief trust and security officer.